 The movie’s other big stumbling block is that it is set in the year just prior to the Nazi war machine kicking off World War II and most of the characters in this film are German including the film’s protagonist Col. Franz Ritter (George C. Scott), who is sent aboard the Hindenburg to prevent any terrorist attacks, and Hollywood will once again cast mostly American and British actors to play the Germans, without any of them even trying to fake a German accent.
 To make audiences more sympathetic to the plight of the film’s characters most of them are depicted as anti-Nazi, and though there were many Germans who despised what their country was becoming this movie makes it look like the Nazis were a minority; opposed to the millions of Germans who totally drank the Kool-Aid that Hitler was selling.

 Note: This film depicts Zeppelin heads Ernest Lehmann (Richard Dysart) and Hugo Eckener (Herbert Nelson) as both being wary of the Nazi party.
-In reality, while Eckener hated the Nazis and spoke against them openly, Lehman was a well known as a supporter of Berlin in order to advance his career and the fortunes of the Zeppelin Company.
+In reality while Eckener hated the Nazis, and spoke against them openly, Lehman on the other hand was a well known as a supporter of Berlin in order to advance his career and the fortunes of the Zeppelin Company.

 The movie even includes a scene were a Broadway producer Reed Channing (Peter Donat) and acrobat Joe Spah (Robert Clary) perform a song number satirizing the Nazi regime, and the bulk of the audience, including Luftwaffe Colonel Ritter, really seem to be enjoying the performance.
 Only the Hindenburg Captain Max Pruss (Charles Durning) is upset enough to demand they stop.
 Which I find hard to believe as I’m betting most Germans at the time would have at least faked outrage at such a performance.